Churchyard: Use of churchyards as a place of burial

+An early consequence of the spread of baptism was the construction of churches and churchyards, reflecting the Christian belief that burial in consecrated ground was both a right and duty of the faithful.

 After the establishment of the parish as the centre of the Christian spiritual life, the possession of a cemetery, as well as the baptismal font, was a mark of parochial status.
 During the Middle Ages, religious orders also constructed cemeteries around their churches.
 Thus, the most common use of churchyards was as a consecrated burial ground known as a graveyard.
 Graveyards were usually established at the same time as the building of the relevant place of worship (which can date back to the 6th to 14th centuries) and were often used by those families who could not afford to be buried inside or beneath the place of worship itself.
 However, many churchyards in Northwestern France and in the UK may predate the establishment of the Christian church there today.
 For example, the existence of the Fortingall Yew, an ancient tree (Taxus baccata) in the churchyard of Fortingall, a village in Perthshire, Scotland, has been used to suggest pre-Christian activity on the site, although yews are difficult to date exactly.

-Most headstones and other memorials are of the 17th century at the earliest, as ground would often be reused for further burials and only some families could afford any memorials.
+Most surviving headstones and other memorials date no earlier than the seventeenth century, as burial grounds were often reused for subsequent interments and only some families could afford memorials.